-If you’re a bit of a regular reader here and/or you’re a mouse enthusiast this will come as no surprise to you.
-The Logitech G Pro Wireless is simply dominant right now, with just over 20% of all of our analyzed pro players (across all games) using it as their weapon of choice.
-That’s a lot, and if the mouse manages to find itself in every single top mouse list that we’ve got it should be something really special, right?
+If you're a bit of a regular reader here and/or you're a mouse enthusiast this will come as no surprise to you.
+The Logitech G Pro Wireless is simply dominant, and it has been for a while.

-And special it is.
-Logitech’s G Pro line of gaming products is made ‘with gamers, for gamers,’ and while that particular type of marketing speech can be found on many websites and packaging boxes the G Pro Wireless undoubtedly takes the crown at this point in time.
-Not every G Pro product has been as successful as this one; the original G Pro mouse, which is now called the ‘G Pro Gaming Mouse’, had a rather polarizing shape for example, but the G Pro Wireless (commonly abbreviated as GPW) is a hit on all fronts.
+Logitech's G Pro line of gaming products is made 'with gamers, for gamers,' and while that particular type of marketing speech can be found on many websites and packaging boxes the G Pro Wireless undoubtedly takes the crown at this point in time.
+Not every G Pro product has been as successful as this one; the original G Pro mouse, which is now called the 'G Pro Gaming Mouse', had a rather polarizing shape for example, but the G Pro Wireless (commonly abbreviated as 'GPW') is a hit on all fronts.

 Logitech spared no expense when developing this mouse, and their engineers and designers came up with a wireless mouse that weighs an impressive 81 grams.
-These days that’s still considered pretty light even for a wired mouse, and pair that with Logitech’s flawless HERO sensor, crispy and responsive buttons, modular side buttons, great build quality, and a battery life of around 50 ingame hours and you’ve got what is currently the most popular gaming mouse in the professional Rainbow Six community.
+That's still considered pretty light even for a wireless mouse, and pair that with Logitech's flawless HERO sensor, crispy and responsive buttons, modular side buttons, great build quality, and a battery life of around 50 ingame hours and you've got what is currently the most popular gaming mouse in the professional Rainbow Six community.